 37 Toddler Stocking Stuffer Ideas.
 A Toddler Mom’s Ideas for the Best Stocking Stuffers for Toddlers and Preschoolers from Ages 2 to 4.

-I don’t know why, but this year, I have Christmas on my brain way earlier than in past years.
+I don’t know why, but even after the holiday season of this year, I have Christmas on my brain way earlier than in past years.

 Last year we spent Christmas with my in-laws in Spain.
 Come December 23, I was still running around picking up presents for our then 1-year-old, wondering if we had enough.

 This year?
 I’ve already ordered her first present, have started collecting toys and stocking stuffers for her first toddler stocking, have most of my Toodler Christmas books gathered (we also have a great list of Baby Christmas Books if you need!), have picked out a toddler advent calendar and a Christmas countdown craft, am strategizing for a toddler proof Christmas tree, and have already started on her Christmas Eve box!

 Maybe it’s the pandemic, and the fact that we’re way less busy and at home a lot more than usual this year.
 Maybe we’re all in need of as much joy as we can get this year.
 Making Christmas extra special seems like a good way to go, doesn’t it?

 Or maybe it’s the fact that our daughter is now 2.
 She knows who Santa is, and knows that Santa brings toys and fills stockings.
 She is already excited, which is really fun to see.

 Whatever the reason, I’m super excited about Christmas this year, and I really want to make a big deal out of it!